 where the resulting COV-MAP mean vector is the weighted version of $\bm{\hat{\mu}}$, and weights are eigen-values.
 Considering the largest eigenvalue $\lambda_1$, its corresponding eigen-vector $\bm{u_1}$ reflects the direction of maximum variance and represents the main distribution direction of data.
-Thus, COV-MAP mean vector can capture the principal component of the data distribution information by using the eigen-values as weights.
+Thus, the COV-MAP mean vector can capture the principal component of data distribution information by using eigen-values as weights.
 Figure~\ref{fig_vector} shows that the original mean vector of Gaussian data with purple arrow ($\vec{\bm{\mu}}$) and COV-MAP mean vector with maroon orange ($\vec{\bm{\Sigma \mu}}$).
-As can be seen in the Figure~\ref{fig_vector}, the COV-MAP mean vector not only contains the information of the mean component but also indicates the distribution information of Gaussians, which is a significant support to our methods.
+As shown in Figure~\ref{fig_vector}, the COV-MAP mean vector not only contains the information of the mean component but also indicates the distribution information of Gaussians, which is a significant support to our methods.